katinsj1-lang/Top-Songs-Data-Replication-/README.md

 Steps to replicate the results for the correlation between a songs Chart Peak and Chart Duration from the top 100 songs during the week of August 9, 2025.

+IMPORTANT!!!!!!!
+WHEN PASTING YOUR SCRIPT, MAKE SURE YOU ARE MANUALLY INPUTTING THE NAME OF YOUR CSV FILE IF CHANGED.

 The raw list of songs can be found here: https://ca.billboard.com/charts/hot-100/2025-08-09